nikolalsvk/blog/content/blog/do-not-follow-javascript-trends/index.md

 answer might seem obvious now that you come from the future - React.
 But if you decided about Angular.js, a couple of years down the road, you will get tempted to use new Angular versions and rewrite your code.
 If you chose to use React, you'd be a lucky winner since everyone is riding the React train nowadays.
-But, you now get tempted to drop class components and use functional components with those sweet, sweet hooks, right?
+Now, you get tempted to drop class components and use functional components with those sweet, sweet hooks, right?
 Well, at least it is not a whole new API to learn as with Angular.js - Angular 2 change, right?